 A visitor to the UK simply won’t be able to get a complete picture of what makes Britain so special without spending at least a little time exploring Wales.

-That rugged and wild country on Britain’s southwestern side, Wales is known for its dramatic landscape, mountainous national parks and breathtaking coastline.
+That rugged and wild country on Britain’s southwestern side, Wales is known for its dramatic landscape, mountainous national parks, sandy beaches, rolling hills and gorgeous coastlines.

 If you fancy the great outdoors, you won’t do much better than Wales.
 There are many national parks with miles of hiking and walking trails that are suitable for any skill level or ability.
 Whether you enjoy climbing a craggy mountain, padding across the gleaming sand or skipping over the cliff tops, there is a trek for you in Wales.